 - It is the Presiding Officer's duty to maintain order, moderate debate and regulate the conduct of business.

 - The Presiding Officer may appoint Members of the States as Acting Presiding Officers.
 These are normally the most senior Members.
 The current Acting Presiding Officers are: Deputy John A B Gollop, Deputy Peter J Roffey and Deputy L S Trott.

 - The Law Officers of the Crown have seats ex officio: they have a voice but no vote.

-- In addition to the Bailiff, Deputy Bailiff and the Law Officers of the Crown who are Crown appointments, Her Majesty The Queen also appoints a Lieutenant Governor, who is her personal representative in the Bailiwick.
+- In addition to the Bailiff, Deputy Bailiff and the Law Officers of the Crown who are Crown appointments, His Majesty The King also appoints a Lieutenant Governor, who is his personal representative in the Bailiwick.